-Here at the National Science and Media Museum we have an amazing library.
-In this series of posts I’ll be looking through our eclectic collection of books and journals, most of which has been catalogued by a dedicated team of volunteers.
-I’ll be asking them, curators, colleagues and visitors to recommend some of the materials we have relating to photography, film, television, sound and beyond.
+Here at the National Science and Media Museum we have an amazing library of books and journals, most of which have been catalogued by a dedicated team of volunteers.

-When I asked our Associate Curator of Film, Toni Booth, about book and journal recommendations for this series, she suggested I look at amateur film-making as a starting point.
+When I asked our Associate Curator of Film, Toni Booth, about book and journal recommendations, she suggested I look at amateur film-making as a starting point.
 This turned out to be a great idea.
 As you can see, we have plenty of relevant materials on the shelves.

 I picked out a few books for a closer look.

 Alex Strasser published several titles for film-makers and started out as an amateur in Berlin during the 1920s.
 The book is has been translated into English, and coincidentally features a foreword from Andor Kraszna-Krausz, whose archive we hold here at the museum.
 First published in 1937, Amateur Films provides a practical guide to film-making, as do likeminded journals from the 1930s such as Home Movies and Home Talkies (below).

 This series of journals gives a wonderful insight into the early days of home movie making, and includes sample scripts, detailed instructions and tips on how to capture special moments on film.
 I love the ethos of publications such as this, which was to encourage people to learn new skills and experiment with ideas.

 This sounds like a fun family project for Christmas!
 I found myself wondering who might have been reading this journal, and what happened to the films they made.
 Do any survive?

 The next journal I have chosen has an amazing cover, but was not actually published in 1927, as the label below the illustration seems to imply.